freeze0003/Power-BI-project/README.md

 ### Continents
 This page has a little different layout.

-The area above horizontal line stays the same.
+The area above the horizontal line stays the same.

 The area left of the vertical line contains one slicer containing all the various health provider options.